GSTT-CSC/MLOps/README.md

 3. Create your Feature Branch off of `develop` (`git checkout -b feature/AmazingFeature`)
 4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 5. Push to the remote (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request and specifiy that you want to merge your feature branch into the `develop` branch
+6. Open a Pull Request and specify that you want to merge your feature branch into the `develop` branch

 ### Testing
 When contributing, you are _strongly_ encouraged to write tests for any functions or classes you add.
 Please uses pytest and add your tests to an appropriate location in the  `tests` directory, which also contains some examples to get you started.